 It seems the options are A) those screw pins or B) Velcro tape.
 So I moved to plan B and so far so good.
 The package claims that the tape will stay on even in the washing machine; my experience is that it will…with an admonition.
 As you know, Velcro has two sides.
 If there is anything else in the washing machine that the prickly side of the Velcro can catch on, it will and can pull off.

 - Whether you use the pins or the Velcro tape, it is just a matter of lining the pieces on your bed frame and securing them where you want them.
 The Velcro tape comes separated, so I stuck it together, removed both sides of the tape and adhered it to the box spring first.
 Then I laid the fabric down where I wanted it and pushed down to adhere it to the tape.
 Put the coarse side of the Velcro on the mattress pad so that the soft side is on fabric.
 This will help ensure it stays attached if you need to wash the bed skirt as the coarse side is more likely to catch on other fabric.
+Running a seam through the velcro on the actual bed skirt will also ensure that it doesn’t come off in the wash.

 - The 2 little fabric pieces get attached on both corners at the foot of the bed, right under where the other longer pieces meet.
 Velcro the under piece first and then the long pieces.